Idaho

 Official results are never available on Election Day.
 Election officials are working around the clock to count an unprecedented number of ballots, and it’s essential that they take the time to make sure every vote is counted.

-Officials estimate that nearly all votes will be reported within 21 days after Election Day.
 Official election results will be uploaded on Idaho’s Secretary of State website as they become available.

 Official Results